Q: Is this the old Paul Gillette contest?

 Q: What if my virtual agent says he/she doesn’t accept my genre?
 For example, I have written a YA science fiction novel and the YA agent doesn’t accept SF.

-A: While the YA agent doesn’t accept adult science fiction or fantasy or other adult material, any genre of YA including SF and fantasy is acceptable.
+A: While the YA virtual agent doesn’t accept adult science fiction or fantasy or other adult material, any genre of YA including SF and fantasy is acceptable.

 Q: Can I submit more than one entry?

 A: Sure can!
 The one restriction is that you may not enter the same manuscript more than once per category.
 Each entry must be sent individually, with its own entry form and fee.